Papamoa Plaza: History

-Palm Beach Plaza was rebranded as Papamoa Plaza.
+Palm Beach Plaza was rebranded as Papamoa Plaza during renovations in 2014-2015.

 In 2016, the plaza was undergoing a $20 million upgrade that was expected to enlarge it to 50 or 60 stores by the end of 2018.

 Location

-Papamoa Plaza is located on the corner of Gravatt Road and Domain Road in Papamoa.
-There is road access to the shopping centre from both of these roads.
-On Gravatt Road, the shopping centre is adjacent to the Papamoa Library and is opposite another shopping centre (Fashion Island).
+Papamoa Plaza is located on Gravatt Road in Papamoa.
+There is road access to the shopping centre from both Gravatt Road and Domain Road.
+The shopping centre is adjacent to the Papamoa Library and is near another shopping centre (Fashion Island).